tritemio/nbrun/README.md

 ```

 Why after the first cell?
 Conventionally, the template notebook contains
 assignment to variables used as "input arguments" in the first cell.
-This are
+These are
 the default values and allow the template notebook to be executed independently.
-When we pass an argument this will be inserted in the second cell, overriding
+When we pass an argument, it will be inserted in the second cell, overriding
 the default arguments.

 # Limitations

-The input arguments are transformed in a series of assignments, which needs to
+The dict containing input arguments is converted to a string containing
-be some valid python code.
-For this reason, you can not pass arbitrary objects
+python-code which assigns a variable for each argument.
+For this reason, you
-but only objects whose representation (`repr`) is a "literal representation".
+cannot pass arbitrary objects, but only objects with a representation
+"literal representation" (using `repr()`).
 For example, arguments can be strings, numbers and tuple/list/dict of strings
 and numbers.
-This is more than enough to cover the use-case.
+But you cannot pass a function.
+Given the typical use-case,
+this limitation is not very important.

-Also, differently from calling a real function, no check is performed on the
+Also, differently from calling a real python function, no check is performed
-input arguments.
-There is not formal "notebook signature" (like function
+on the input arguments.
+There is not formal "notebook signature", analogous
-signature).
-The user needs to make sure she/he is passing the right arguments
+of the function signature.
+The user needs to make sure she/he is passing the
-when calling/executing a notebook.
+right arguments when calling/executing a notebook.
+In the future, a "signature"
+can be embedded in the template notebook metadata, and checked by
+`run_notebook()` before executing the notebook.